-In order to preserve your eye health and vision, we recommend that you have eye examinations with the appropriate level of diagnostic testing for Glaucoma.
-During your examination, the doctors and staff at The Eye Center in Denver will perform a number of tests in order to make the most accurate diagnosis of Glaucoma.
+In order to preserve your eye health, we recommend you have eye exams with appropriate levels of testing for Glaucoma.
+During your examination, the doctors will perform a number of tests in order to make the most accurate diagnosis of Glaucoma.
 These may include the following testing procedures:

 The Tonometry Test is a method of measuring your Intraocular Pressure (IOP).
-This test involves first placing some eye drops into your eyes to numb them and then lightly touching the surface of the cornea with a specialized measuring instrument.
+First the doctors place numbing eye drops into your eyes.
+They then lightly touch the surface of the cornea with a specialized measuring instrument.
 There is no discomfort involved.
-The test is quick and gives the eye doctors the first piece of important information in determining whether you have Glaucoma.
+The test is quick and gives the doctors the first piece of important information in determining whether you have Glaucoma.

-Ophthalmoscopy is a method of carefully examining the inside of the eye-especially the optic nerve-in order to detect Glaucoma.
-Some eye drops will be placed in your eyes in order to dilate your pupils so that the doctors can make a clear and direct observation of the optic nerve.
-The examination will take place in a darkened room using different types of Ophthalmoscopes in order to examine the shape and color of your optic nerve.
+Ophthalmoscopy is a method of carefully examining the inside of the eye in order to detect Glaucoma.
+First, the doctor administers eye drops in order to dilate your pupil.
+The doctors can then make a clear and direct observation of the optic nerve.
+The examination will take place in a darkened room using different types of Ophthalmoscopes in order to examine your optic nerve.

-If either your Intraocular Pressure (IOP) is elevated or your optic nerve appears unusual, additional tests will be necessary in order to complete the Glaucoma examination.
+If your Intraocular Pressure (IOP) is elevated or your optic nerve appears unusual, additional tests will be necessary.
 These may include the following test procedures:

 Visual Field Perimetry

 Perimetry or Visual Field testing is an important part of the Glaucoma examination.
-During this test you will be asked to sit in front of a large “bowl like” instrument and look directly straight ahead.
-A computer program will present a number of lights in different positions of your “side” or peripheral vision to see how far your side vision extends in various directions.
-The computer will then plot an actual map of your field of vision so that the doctors can interpret this map in conjunction with other examination tests in order to understand how well your optic nerve is functioning.
+During this test you will sit in front of a large bowl-like instrument and look straight ahead.
+A computer program will present a number of lights in different positions of your peripheral vision.
+This will test how far your side vision extends in various directions.
+The computer will then plot an actual map of your field of vision.
+The doctors can then interpret this map in conjunction with other tests to understand how well your optic nerve is functioning.

-Gonioscopy is a quick and painless test that allows the doctos to directly observe the health and condition of the angle where the iris meets the cornea.
-By directly observing the angle and its status the doctors will know more about whether you are at risk for the angle to become closed or whether the Trabecular Meshwork appears to have a normal anatomical structure.
+This test allows doctors to observe the health and condition of the angle where the iris meets the cornea.
+By directly observing the angle and its status, the doctors will determine whether you are at risk for angle closure.

 Optic Nerve Computer Imaging